zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Lifts the anchor when using a speed change key, this is a QOL to prevent anchor from being required to be pressed when attempting to change the ship speed
 - Default Value: False

-### FlightClimbingOffset
+### BallastClimbingOffset
 - Description: Ascent and Descent speed for the vehicle in the air.
 This value is interpolated to prevent jitters.
-- Default Value: 5

-### BallastClimbingOffset
-- Description: Ascent and Descent speed for the vehicle in the water.
-This value is interpolated to prevent jitters.
 - Default Value: 2

 ### VerticalSmoothingSpeed
 - Description: This applies to both Ballast and Flight modes.
 The vehicle will use this value to interpolate the climbing offset.
 Meaning low value will be slower climbing/ballast and high values will be instant and match the offset.
 High values will result in jitters and potentially could throw people off the vehicle.
 Expect values of 0.01 and 1.
 IE 1% and 100%
 - Default Value: 0.5

+### WheelDeadZone
+- Description: Plus or minus deadzone of the wheel when turning.
+Setting this to 0 will disable this feature.
+This will zero out the rudder if the user attempts to navigate with a value lower than this threshold range
+- Default Value: 0.02

 ## ModSupport:DynamicLocations